 - complete a written report to be sent to the centre or school.

 We require newly-appointed moderators to attend a training event, usually held before the Briefing Meeting.

 To apply, you must have:

-- experience teaching Cross-Curricular ICT in a relevant sector for at least three years in the last five years;
+- experience of teaching Cross-Curricular Using ICT in a primary school for at least three out of the last five years;